Feat-FeAR/GATTACA/README.md

 Note: Both types of expansion work identically if only one label is specified in the brackets.

-### Script: Affy2Expression
+### Command: `prepaffy`
-This script converts a collection of `.CEL` files from Affymetrix chips to an expression matrix.
-It uses the `oligo` package that can automatically detect and download a wide variety of annotation databases for chips.
+Convert a collection of `.CEL` files from Affymetrix chips to an expression matrix.
+The command uses the `oligo` package that can automatically detect and download a wide variety of annotation databases for chips.

-The script is called with `GATTACA prepaffy` command.
 The options are straightforward to understand (use `GATTACA prepaffy -h` to see them).

 The `.CEL` files in the input folder are found by looking at their file extension, and are not found recursively.

+### Command: `annotate`
+Annotate data created by these commands with annotations from a variety of databases present in bioconductor.
+The databases are downloaded at runtime to have the latest annotations.

+The options are straightforward to understand (use `GATTACA annotate -h` to see them).

 ## Building the image
 If you wish to rebuild the Docker container, simply clone the repo, and run `docker build .`.
 More information on the [docker build documentation page](https://docs.docker.com/engine/reference/commandline/build/).